RENBex6969/Virtual-Machine/README.md

 # VM
 Runs roblox **scripts** on a executor environment with a partial **Roblox API**

+## Deprecated
+This project is deprecated please use [ExecVM](https://github.com/RENBex6969/ExecVM/tree/dev)

 ### Installation
 1. Install Lune from rokit
 2. Fork this current repository